itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 * **Show Whitespaces** displays small dots in each indentation.
 The color of these dots can be adjusted by the style **whitespace color**
 * The **Indentation Width** spinbox sets the standard width for the indentation.
 This is the number of spaces which are inserted if a tab is inserted (only if the **Use tabs for indentation** checkbox is unchecked.
 * **Show indentation guides** defines if small, dotted vertical lines should be displayed in front of indented blocks.
 The spacing between these vertical lines corresponds to the indentation width, too.
+* In the group **Cut, Copy, Paste Behaviour** you can select how the script editor should behave if code is copied / cut or if code should be pasted from the clipboard.
+In the first case, you can select if the cut or copy operation is available if no text is currently selected, since it is possible to entirely copy or cut the current line instead.
+Another option controls a smart paste behaviour if indented code, that has possibly been removed from a block with another initial indentation level, should be adapted to the current identation level of the current cursor position.

 Script Editors